nealmanahan/predicting_song_release_date/README.md

 ## Limitations/Future Iterations

 Upon commencement of this project, it was my understanding that Soundscan data used to calculate Billboard chart positions was publicly available.
 The project unfortunately had to pivot to investigate the impact of streaming data as opposed to total sales numbers.
 This led to an expected lack of accuracy and was accounted for in analysis by limiting the scope of data to include only Spotify and Billboard.
 There were also challenges in the labeling of track names between Billboard and Spotify, which led to a workaround process that eliminated roughly 30 songs from the three years of data.
-While small compared to the overall dataset, any loss should to be avoided if possible.
+While small compared to the overall dataset, any loss should be avoided if possible.

 Future iterations of the project would include data from Nielsen Soundscan to more accurately predict release date.
 Other data sources including social media influence/followers and other streaming platforms’ data would also be included.
 The model and analysis do provide proof of concept that there is a trend in what the best period of time is to release a song.